 The concurrency branch is hailed as Emacs Lisp’s future, but to me it looks like a terrible blast from the past.
 It’s the nineties-style Java-way of concurrency: Threads, yield, mutexes, locks.
 And a long tearful story of races, deadlocks, pain and suffering.
 It’s been a single big failure in every major programming language, Java first and foremost, how come we believe that it would be a success in Emacs?

-I don’t doubt that some packages will profit from threads but in many cases they’ll be too hard to use, and developers will just continue with synchronous operations for the sake of simplicity.
+I don’t doubt that some packages will profit from threads but often they’ll be too hard to use, and developers will just continue with synchronous operations for the sake of simplicity.
 That’s simply what we’ve seen for years in GUI applications that were limited to the thread model of concurrency.
 It’s only in recent years with better concurrency models that GUI applications became highly concurrent.

 We already know such a model: Futures.
-The concept is as old as threads but became a huge success in many programming languages in recent years.
+The idea is as old as threads but became successful in many programming languages in recent years.
 It’s futures that brought concurrent programming to the masses.

 To have a future Emacs Lisp needs a Future.

-I’m not linking to Reddit by principle but I’m told that the discussion is not too bad surprisingly—quite unusual for Reddit.
+I’m not linking to Reddit by principle but I’m told that the discussion is not too bad—unusual for Reddit.
 I didn’t read it anyway—again, by principle. ↩